lucaAnza/IA_game_solver/README.md

 - Automate playing a web-based game ("https://play2048.com/")
   - Simple imput of: RIGHT-LEFT-UP-DOWN

-## 2. Recognize numbers from an image
+## 2. Recognize numbers from an image using IA

 1. One digit integer
 2. Multiple digit integer